Our commitment to carbon neutrality

 We therefore purchased everything we could—including everything presently available from several projects—to create a portfolio of offsets from an extensive range of engineered CDR projects across the globe.
 We then supplemented this with some afforestation—a ‘nature-based’ alternative whilst maintaining an average permanence across the portfolio of well in excess of 500 years.

 As a business we like to make data-driven decisions.
-So rather than a typical annual measurement approach, we are calculating our emissions on a quarterly basis so we can take action when we notice changes.
+So we will be utilizing quarterly measurements to calculate our emissions and take action as we notice changes.

 This is just the first step on our journey towards net zero.
 From here, we’ll be managing our footprint more effectively and continuing to offset emissions that are unavoidable with high-permanence carbon removal offsets.
 We look forward to sharing our lessons learned with the broader fintech and startup community as we all plot a course to sustainability.